 The two-year Master's in Leadership for Sustainability Program is a professional-oriented graduate program featuring residential intensives and interactive online learning experiences.
-Upon completion of the program, students will receive a Masters Degree in Natural Resources with a Concentration in Leadership for Sustainability from the Rubenstein School of Environment & Natural Resources.
+Upon completion of the program, students will receive a Masters of Professional Studies in Leadership for Sustainability from the Rubenstein School of Environment & Natural Resources.
 MSLS is distinct for:

 - Instruction, Coaching and Facilitation from Distinguished Affiliates: Experienced practitioners and thought leaders from the professional world provide significant contributions to the content, skill development, mentorship, and pedagogical approach of the curriculum.
 These affiliates offer opportunities to ground theoretical approaches in practice and share insights from cutting edge organizations and initiatives.
 See our distinguished network here.

 - Professional Orientation: The culminating Masters Capstone Project is conducted in partnership with an organization or community group from each student’s home place.
 Program coursework and ongoing coaching from faculty and affiliates provide meaningful and individualized application of learning throughout the program.
 Students also choose project coaches that support the development of their projects.

 - Networked Distance Learning: In this low-residency approach, students are rooted in their home community/organization, while benefiting from a learning community built on a strong network of student-colleagues, faculty, and seasoned professionals.
 Residential intensives across the country are complemented by online courses and learning opportunities that are directly applicable to each students’ home community/organization.